-Located in a beautiful setting on Lake Winnipesaukee's northern shoreline.
-Center Harbor is home to the world renowned "Keepsake Quilting".
-This famous catalog store is located in a charming little marketplace on Rt.
-25 on the Moultonboro line by the only traffic light in town.
-Across from this marketplace on Lake Street is the winter home of the M/S Mount Washington, located adjacent to the town docks and beach.
+Located in a beautiful setting on Lake Winnipesaukee's northern shoreline, Center Harbor is the winter home of the M/S Mount Washington.
+The company shipyard is located on Lake Street, adjacent to the town docks and beach.
 Throughout the holiday season the Mount is an attraction at her dock, where she is decorated for the season with festive holiday lights.
-The Mount will be stopping in Center Harbor to take on passengers every Monday at 11 A.M. during July and August.

 211 Lakeside Ave.
 Weirs Beach, Laconia, NH 03246